Music Electives at Hopkinton High School

 4. Will I be able to get into a “good college” if I take Band/Orchestra/Chorus.
 We have noticed over the years that the music students are often accepted into some of the finest private and state colleges (often with favorable financial aid packages) and are among some of the most successful students in the school.
 Music students continue rank among the top students at Hopkinton High School.

-Having watched your children perform in concerts from the time they were in fourth grade, I am reminded of how much progress the students have made during the past four years.
-I have watched your children form strong friendships in the performing groups and it is always enjoyable to see that camaraderie develop as the students progress into the High School.
-Hopefully, they will continue to develop their musical skills at the high school level and I hope this information will help you to make an informed decision.
+Having watched your children perform in concerts from the time they were in fourth grade, We re reminded of how much progress the students have made during the past four years.
+We have watched your children form strong friendships in the performing groups and it is always enjoyable to see that camaraderie develop as the students progress into the High School.
+Hopefully, they will continue to develop their musical skills at the high school level and we hope this information will help you to make an informed decision.

 Music at Hopkinton High School